Alex Tayo Akande

-Alexander Oluwatayo Akande (艾力士; born 9 February 1989), more commonly known as Alex Akande or Alex Tayo Akande, is a professional footballer who plays as a striker.
+Alexander Oluwatayo Akande(艾力士; born 9 February 1989), more commonly known as Alex Akande or Alex Tayo Akande, is a former professional footballer who played as a striker.
 Born in Nigeria, he played for the Hong Kong national football team.

 Club career

 Tai Chung and Eastern

 Akande arrived in Hong Kong in 2008 and played for Tai Chung in the Hong Kong Second Division League.
 His prolific performance soon drew interest of First Division side Eastern.
 Akande joined Eastern in January 2009 and finished the season with 6 goals.

 Tai Chung and Kitchee

 Akande returned to Tai Chung in the 2009–10 season.
 After scoring 3 goals in 12 matches for Tai Chung in half a season, he joined Kitchee in mid-season following the departure of Kitchee's Spanish striking duo Albert Virgili Fort and Raul Torres.

 The transfer also gave Akande an opportunity to play in the 2010 Lunar New Year Cup as he played for Kitchee against Pegasus Invitation team and Korean side Pohang Steelers.
 In two 45 minutes matches, Akande scored against Pegasus Invitation in a 1–0 win and assisted his teammates in a 1–1 draw against the 2009 AFC Champions League winner.
 Despite losing the title to Pohang Steelers due to one less goal scored, Akande was named the MVP of the tournament.